bhoriuchi/bookshelf-pagemaker/README.md

 ## Examples

 Simply require the module and call the appropriate pagination function passing the parameters and the model.
+Request parameters need to be in the form of an Array of Objects.
+Using qs is the easiest way to accomplish this.
+The included example uses restify which uses qs.

 ```js
 var pagemaker = require('bookshelf-pagemaker')(bookshelf);